taivlam/aur-mpr-packages/MPR/standard-notes-bin/README.md

     * This is a monorepo for the other client applications, such as the mobile app and the clipper browser extension
     * So, [search](https://github.com/standardnotes/app/releases?q=desktop&expanded=true) for desktop-only releases with `desktop`
 * YAML files provide SHA512 checksums in base 64 form
-    * SHA256 checksums also offered, but not preferred
+    * SHA256 checksums also offered
 * [MPR page](https://mpr.makedeb.org/packages/standard-notes-bin)

 ## Motivation and scope